 Jack Phillips is a naturalist, nature writer, registered arboricultural consultant, director and principal of The Naturalist School (formerly New Tree School).
-He also the director of Loess Hills Nature School, a nonprofit consortium, and teaches on the faculties of Arboriculture Canada Training and Education and the Aldo Leopold Foundation.

 After a career as a humanities professor that took him to the Middle East and North Africa, Jack devoted himself to the study of native North American ecosystems and nature education.
 His teaching and consulting takes him to diverse ecosystems and communities across north America.